 Tasks allocated to NSAs by a Member State and that are not directly related to a requirement in the applicable EU legal framework, are outside the scope of the NSA monitoring.

-All NSAs of the EU and, upon agreement, NSAs Norway, Switzerland and Channel Tunnel Intergovernmental Commission will undergo the second audit cycle.
+All NSAs of the EU and EEA EFTA States and, upon agreement, NSA Switzerland and Channel Tunnel Intergovernmental Commission will undergo audit cycles.